moemoechu/tabby-background/README.md

 # tabby-background

-Change Tabby background image and UI Font.
+Change Tabby background image and more...

 ## Features

 - Change Tabby background to your favorite picture.
 - Change UI Font to your favorite font, not affect terminal font.
-- Change the tabs width
+- Change the tabs width.

 ## Usage